Agalya-2006/FOSS-Hack-AI-IoT-Landslide-Early-Warning-System/README.md

-# FOSS-Hack-AI-IoT-Landslide-Early-Warning-System
+# AI and IoT-Driven Early Warning System for Landslides and Floods in Hilly Regions
 AI and IoT-based early warning system for landslides and floods developed for FOSS Hack GGITS 2026.
-# AI and IoT-Driven Early Warning System for Landslides and Floods in Hilly Regions

 ## Problem Statement
 Hilly regions are highly vulnerable to landslides and floods due to heavy rainfall, soil instability, and rising water levels.
 Traditional warning systems often fail to provide timely alerts, resulting in damage to infrastructure and loss of human lives.